 From the fountain, take the stairway back up to the street level, on the Rúa Burgas, and just behind the fountain is the thermal pools.
 It is free to enter the pools, but you absolutely must have a "proper" bathing suit to go in or you will be removed, like we were.

 The guys got to wear hiking shorts and were not asked to leave, but Nadine and I in jog bras and hiking shorts were asked to leave, despite the protests of the locals.
 I will refrain from comments about sexism.
 As we were leaving, I stated that I was going to drown my sorrows in Crema de Arujo (local firewater with cream added - one of my favorites!) and everyone laughed!

 The pools, shown below were closed as we walked by the first time, during siesta.
 If you plan to return for a free soak, check the current hours at the entryway on your way by.

 Continuing up the hill on the Rúa Burgas past the thermal pools, the waymarks in the pavement are now bronze on the Camino Sanabrés, Xunqueira de Ambía to Ourense.

 It is only about 50 meters past the hot spring pools that you come to the first intersection, and the municipal Albergue de Peregrinos de Ourense is on the left (NW corner), at 22.3 kilometers.
 Here is a photo of it.
 There have been a lot of poor reports about a hospitalero there, which may have changed.
-The facility itself is recently remodeled.
+The facility itself was recently remodeled.
 We did not stay there, I can offer no opinion.